Erica Brown

+Dr. Erica Brown (born 1966) is vice provost for values and leadership at Yeshiva University and is the founding director of its Rabbi Lord Jonathan Sacks-Herenstein Center for Values and Leadership.
+She is a faculty member of Yeshiva University’s Azrieli School of Jewish Education and Administration.
+Her "Weekly Jewish Wisdom" column has appeared in The Washington Post.

-Erica previously served as the director of the Mayberg Center for Jewish Education and Leadership and an associate professor of curriculum and pedagogy at The George Washington University.
-Erica is the author of twelve books on leadership, the Hebrew Bible and spirituality.
-Erica has a daily podcast, “Take Your Soul to Work.”
-She has written extensively on topics of Jewish spirituality and philosophy the place of religion in modernity, and on topics pertaining to the human condition at large.
+Brown previously served as the founding director of the Mayberg Center for Jewish Education and Leadership and an associate professor of curriculum and pedagogy at the George Washington University.
+She is a former a scholar-in-residence for the Jewish Federation of Greater Washington, and a consultant to other Jewish organizations.
+She is the author of fifteen books on leadership, the Hebrew Bible and spirituality.
+She hosted a podcast, Take Your Soul to Work.
+She has written extensively on topics of Jewish spirituality and philosophy the place of religion in modernity, and on the human condition.

 Biography

-Brown attended the Frisch School in New Jersey.
+Brown attended the Frisch School in Paramus, New Jersey.
 She graduated Stern College of Yeshiva University and has master's degrees from Harvard and University of London.
 She received her doctorate in Jewish history from Baltimore Hebrew College.
-Brown was a Jerusalem Fellow.
+Brown is a former Jerusalem Fellow.

-She is an Avi Chai fellow, served as an adjunct professor at American University and George Washington University and is faculty member of the Wexner Foundation.
-Brown lives in Maryland with her husband and four children.